Genetic Counselling Admissions Match:

 4. Language Skills

-Please consider also that approximately half of the patients seen in the McGill-affiliated hospitals are French-speaking.
-Though it is not a strict requirement for admission, the committee strongly recommends that candidates make an effort to improve their skills in French.
+Please consider also that approximately 40% of the patients seen in the McGill-affiliated hospitals are French-speaking.
+Though it is not a strict requirement for admission, the committee assess applicants for their ability to speak French.

 5. Letters of Reference

 In the application form, applicants are required to list 3 instructors or supervisors familiar with their work and preferably with their personal attributes.
 McGill will then contact these referees with a link to upload their letters of reference for the applicant.
 If at all possible, one of these letters should be from someone familiar with their work in a counselling context.

 The following criteria must be followed in order for the electronic reference letter to be considered acceptable: